 With both approaches, the results and successes can vary.
 All things being equal, however, mediation can tend to have more positive results in the opinion of many when mediation is voluntary and the parties both desire to participate.
 When mediation takes place before litigation is filed, it can also lead to decreased tensions that can help further the spirit of settlement.

 Because mediation does not involve protracted courtroom litigation, it can be a less expensive option than traditional divorce proceedings for many divorce parties.
 But this is not necessarily the case in every circumstance.
 It just depends how many sessions are necessary for an agreement to be reached.
 Some parties settle quickly.
 Other parties might require many sessions.
 In some cases, the parties might try mediation without success.

 Because any agreement that is entered into is legally binding if the court approves it, it is still wise to have legal counsel on your side to ensure that your interests remain protected throughout the process.
 It is also vital to understand the pros and cons of entering into any settlement.
 The reality is that a mediator does not represent either party and cannot render legal advice, nor can they present a settlement agreement in court.

-Schedule An Initial Consultation to Learn More About Alternatives to Traditional Divorce in St. Louis, Kansas City, Wichita, Columbia, Springfield, Tulsa and Beyond
+Schedule An Initial Consultation to Learn More About Alternatives to Traditional Divorce in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and Beyond